linuxguist/Easy-Team-Document-Software-And-Code-Snippets-Storage-for-all-ORGs/README.md

 5. Enable GD Support in your php.ini file
 6. Ensure Write Permissions for the Background Service User ( like www-data , daemon etc. ) on all the upload folders

 Some Hints : If you are deploying this software, on a dedicated server ( as opposed to a shared one ), then follow this simple guide, for alloting more memory, to the Mysql / MariaDB database server, for enhancing its performance ( open this link in a new tab ) : https://sourceforge.net/projects/my-project-files/files/mysql_mariadb_performance_enhancements_guide.txt/download If needed, you can increase it even more, for a 64 Bit Version of your database server.
+Also, this configuration file could be called my.cnf or my.ini and may be located elsewhere too.
+Search google if you need its location, for your particular OS and DB server.

-Also, disable directory browsing on your webserver, by following this forum article here : https://stackoverflow.com/questions/2530372/how-do-i-disable-directory-browsing
+Also, disable directory browsing, for security reasons, on your webserver, by following this forum article here : https://stackoverflow.com/questions/2530372/how-do-i-disable-directory-browsing

 if you need a complete and ready to use Virtual Machine, for Intranet Usage, you can get it here: ( Direct download link, Right Click to Open in New Tab )